Battle of Quifangondo: Tactical considerations

 ELNA forces first probed Quifangondo on 30 August.
 After the unsuccessful FAPLA assault on Morro de Cal on 23 October, ELNA pursued the withdrawing FAPLA and Cuban troops to Quifangondo, but was unable to follow up on its advantage and take the settlement.
 On 5 November, ELNA infantry accompanied by armoured cars carried out another probing action to test the strength of the defences.
 As soon as the vehicles were within range, they came under heavy fire from the rockets and divisional guns of the 9th Brigade, forcing the ELNA troops to withdraw.
 On 8 November, ELNA and Zairean troops made a second attempt to approach the village, but were again subject to withering artillery fire and forced to abandon their advance.
 These experiences had the effect of persuading Roberto he needed more guns of his own to suppress the FAPLA battery.
 South Africa's subsequent delivery of three medium guns and promises of air support, via a squadron of English Electric Canberra bombers, encouraged Roberto to launch his final assault, which was scheduled for 10 November.

 Brigadier Ben Roos, the senior South African field officer present, soon had an opportunity to assess the enemy and the imposing hills around Quifangondo.
-He found the FAPLA line at Quifangondo to be a formidable defensive position indeed, and noted the presence of FAPLA guns and artillery covering the ground with infantry in strength.
+He found the FAPLA line at Quifangondo to be a formidable defensive position indeed, and noted the presence of FAPLA guns and rocket artillery covering the ground with infantry in strength.
 Roos argued that an assault on this position would be "tantamount to suicide".

 The more Roos reported his observations, the clearer it became to his superiors that attack might be futile.
 General Constand Viljoen, South Africa's director of army operations, had visited Roberto and his staff at Ambriz a few days earlier and spent some time studying the terrain before them.
 He was accompanied by General Magnus Malan, who was the chief of the South African Army at the time.
 Viljoen and Roos, who believed ELNA was woefully inadequate as a conventional fighting force, argued that Roberto should wage a defensive campaign if possible.
 They recommended that Roberto retire north to some defensive position between Caxito and Ambriz, strengthening his grip on the countryside around Luanda.
 Roberto's CIA benefactors were equally apprehensive, and endorsed a withdrawal from the Quifangondo front in favour of a broad encircling movement from the east.
 Roberto rejected their counsel.
 This was his last chance to destroy FAPLA before Angolan independence was bestowed; furthermore, he thought it desirable to strike before FAPLA was further strengthened by its Cuban and Soviet allies.
+Spikes commented that "for weeks, South African and American advisers to the FNLA had counseled Roberto to follow the same strategy as Savimbi – that at all costs he...retain his territory and not launch an offensive against Luanda."
+But Roberto could not be dissuaded, having decided to "make his historic attack on Luanda the inevitable end game of the war."